"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

 Nail experts and artists alike are in agreement that nail health will be a priority in 2024.
 This doesn't necessarily mean bare nails, but a focus on products that help strengthen nails so they feel healthy, not thin or sensitive.
 "A well-shaped and glowing nail feels good and makes us feel well cared for," explains nail expert Jan Arnold, the co-founder of CND.
 "Plus, there are so many new, incredible breakthroughs in the nail industry to achieve beautiful nails."

 Not sure where to start?
 A nail-repair serum is great, our editors named the OPI Nail Repair Serum one of the best beauty products of 2023.
-We'd recommend a gentle, non-acetone polish remover, like Dr. Dana's Hydrating Non-Acetone Nail Polish Remover, also a best beauty product of the year.
+We'd also recommend a gentle, non-acetone polish remover.
 Then, every nail pro worth their salt extols the benefits of cuticle oil.
-Something like CND SolarOil or this Nail Oil Pen by Holo Taco will ward off dryness (hangnails) and keep the nail and nail bed hydrated.
+Something like CND SolarOil will ward off dryness (hangnails) and keep the nail and nail bed hydrated.

 A small investment in your at-home nail health routine will likely save you a lot of future spending at the salon, a factor to consider in 2024 budgeting.